Dynamics forced by homoclinic orbits: Introduction

 Now we would like to explain how the paper is organized.
-Section \ref{background} is devoted to the proof of Theorem \ref{thm:first}.
-It needs the definition of a generalized pseudoanosov maps on the sphere and the statement of the Bonatti-Jeandenans's theorem and the Handel's Theorem for these type of homeomorphisms.
-In Section \ref{sec:pruningbigons} we will introduce the pruning method.
-Section \ref{sec:horseshoe} is devoted to the study of homoclinic horseshoe orbits.
+Section \ref{background} is devoted to relation between bigons and the forcing relation of homoclinic orbits.
+Section \ref{sec:horseshoe} is devoted to the application of the differentiable pruning theory to the study of homoclinic horseshoe orbits and section \ref{sec:pruningbigons} will introduce the pruning method in a general form.